axmolengine/axmol/tools/bindings-generator/README.md

 that clears callbacks keeps its old meaning. `ax::Coroutine` callbacks remain explicitly excluded because their native return/ownership semantics are not ordinary Lua callbacks.

+## Virtual overrides and lookup fast paths

+Generation uses Clang's `OverriddenCursors` to identify an actual C++ virtual override.
+A derived declaration is omitted only when its exported base is also selected and the Lua-visible name, return type, constness, parameter types, and default arguments are equivalent.
+A derived method that introduces a same-name overload keeps the complete overload group so the base API is not hidden.

+At runtime, ordinary member lookup first checks the class and registered bases, then falls back to accessor and sol2 lookup.
+The fast path does not cache a closure or bypass runtime class edits.
+Owner-thread invalidation lets Release avoid a repeated weak-pointer lookup while stale userdata still fails safely;
+Debug retains the diagnostic lookup.
+These choices keep inherited methods fast without weakening lifetime, virtual dispatch, or multi-VM behavior.

+The Binding Performance Test is the regression signal for this work.
+Compare runs using the same platform, optimization level, scene, and unchanged `sprite:setPosition()`/`sprite:setOpacity()` calls.
+Results are hardware and build dependent; the generator does not promise a fixed star count.